paul-wolf/strgen/README.txt

 the list length and uniqueness is not determined at parse time.
 The maximum number of times it will try is by default n x 10 where n is the requested length of the list.
-Therefore, taking the above example, the generator will attempt to generate the unique list of 0's and 1's 100 x 10 = 1000 times before giving up.
+Therefore, taking the above example, the generator will attempt to generate the unique list of 0’s and 1’s 100 x 10 = 1000 times before giving up.

 Progress
 --------

-When using the ``progress_callback`` parameter of the ``render_list()`` method, it's possible to inform others about the progress of string generation.
+When using the ``progress_callback`` parameter of the ``render_list()`` method, it’s possible to inform others about the progress of string generation.
 This is especially useful when generating a large number of strings.